 Common risk factors for men include:

 - Family history

 - Klinefelter syndrome

 - Radiation exposure

 If there is a chance you have breast cancer and you have testing that is positive for breast cancer, additional diagnostics and staging will be the same as for women, because the types of breast cancer in both sexes are the same.
 Treatments for men and women are the same, too, most often a combination of surgery, chemotherapy, radiation therapy or hormone therapy.

 Steps that any man can take who is concerned about a risk for breast cancer include drinking alcohol in moderation, maintaining a healthy weight and exercising regularly.
 The best strategy to prevent breast cancer is early detection and prompt treatment.

-- National Cancer Institute, General information about male breast cancer
+- Review this information from the National Cancer Institute on male breast cancer treatment.

 - Check out this fact sheet (PDF) on male breast cancer from Susan G. Komen for the Cure.